johandry/CKA/README.md

 Execute `vagrant destroy` to destroy the VM's and the cluster.

 Modify the Vagrantfile to define the master and the worker nodes.
-In the master provisioning script, get the node ip adddress, kubeadm token and token hash to save them in the shared folder:
+In the master provisioning script, get the node ip address, kubeadm token and token hash to save them in the shared folder:

 ```bash
 token=$(kubeadm token list | tail -2 | head -1 | cut -f1 -d' ')